edonapreza/guide-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+App.js is the main code for the connection of backend and frontend In the files are uploaded all the components created as: Headers.js;About,js;contacts.js;Main.css;SocialFollow.js In the project directory, you can run:

 ### `npm start`